wentelteefje/gear-task/gear.md

 # Block Authoring in Vara Network
 ## 1. Introduction

-This article focuses on Gear Protocol's extension of Substrate's `BlockBuilder` implementation.
-We will be looking at Substrate's native implementation first and afterwards explore how and why Gear Protocol chose to extend it.
+**Vara Network** is a standalone Layer 1 decentralized network built on top of Gear Protocol, which is itself based on Substrate.
+In this article, we will explore how Gear Protocol's custom block authoring implementation differs from the native Substrate implementation and how this enables Gear's message queue feature, facilitating efficient asynchronous messaging and delayed contract execution, among other capabilities.
+We will begin by examining Substrate's block authoring process and then move on to how it is implemented in Gear Protocol.

 ## 2. Block Authoring with Substrate
 ### 2.1 The `BlockBuilder` Utility
 The `BlockBuilder` utility is used by the `Proposer` in the Substrate node as an abstraction over the runtime API to initialize a block, push extrinsics, and finalize a block.
 The `Proposer` leverages the `BlockBuilder` to orchestrate the block production process, ensuring extrinsics are managed and applied correctly, and the block is constructed and finalized properly.
 An essential part of this process is the bundling of transactions, referred to as extrinsics in Substrate, which include signed transactions, unsigned transactions, and inherent transactions.
 Inherent transactions, typically just referred to as inherents, are a special type of unsigned transaction that allows block authoring nodes to add information directly to a block.
 The block authoring process with the `BlockBuilder` utility is depicted in the diagram below in a slightly simplified form.